heykarthikwithu/codeception/README.md

 # Codeception in Drupal
 A drupal application with codeception integration.

-Intially do a composer update, which would get the drupal codebase locally.
+Initially do a composer update, which would get the drupal codebase locally.

 $ composer update

+Then to get the codeception to be bootstrapped.

+$ php vendor/bin/codecept bootstrap